Repeated quantum backflow and overflow: Abstract

-Quantum backflow is a surprising phenomenon in which a quantum particle, moving in one dimension and with a state of rightwards momentum, can exhibit a net probability transfer to the left-hand half-line over a finite time interval.
-We generalise the setting of quantum backflow to allow for $M$ disjoint time intervals, considering the sum of probability differences for each interval.
-In classical statistical particle mechanics, the total backflow lies in the interval $[-1,0]$ for all $M$, indicating rightwards probability transfer.
-By contrast, we show that, in quantum mechanics, the maximum $M$-fold backflow is positive and unbounded from above as $M$ increases, demonstrating that there are states that exhibit repeated periods of backflow.
+Quantum particles moving in one dimension with rightwards momentum can exhibit the surprising phenomenon of quantum backflow: a net probability transfer to the left-hand half-line over a finite time interval.
+We generalise this phenomenon by considering the sum of probability differences for $M$ disjoint time intervals.
+In classical mechanics, the total backflow lies in the interval $[-1,0]$ for all $M$, indicating rightwards probability transfer.
+By contrast, we show that the maximum $M$-fold quantum backflow is positive and unbounded from above as $M$ increases, demonstrating the existence of repeated backflow.

-Moreover, for $M\ge 2$, we discover a new phenomenon; namely, that there are states whose total backflow is below $-1$, giving a probability transfer to the right-hand half-line beyond that possible in classical statistical particle mechanics.
-We call this effect `quantum overflow'.
-The maximum extent of the backflow and overflow effects is described by a hierarchy of backflow and overflow functions and constants, where the $M$'th backflow (overflow) constant is the supremum (infimum) of the $M$'th backflow (overflow) function.
-The $M=1$ backflow constant was first identified by Bracken and Melloy.
+For $M\ge 2$, a new phenomenon of `quantum overflow' is discovered: there are states whose total backflow is below $-1$, which is impossible for classical particles.
+The extent of the backflow and overflow effects is described by a hierarchy of backflow and overflow functions and constants, of which the $M=1$ backflow constant was first studied by Bracken and Melloy.
+Limiting cases of the backflow and overflow functions are studied, including cases in which two disjoint intervals merge.

-Our results are obtained by formulating the $M$-fold backflow problem in terms of the spectra of suitable bounded operators.
-Using this formulation, we also study limiting cases of the backflow and overflow functions, including cases in which two disjoint intervals merge.
-Our analytical results are supported by detailed numerical investigations.
-Among other things, by applying numerical acceleration methods, we obtain a new estimate of the Bracken--Melloy constant of $0.0384506$ which is slightly lower than the previously accepted value of $0.038452$.
+The analytical results are supported by detailed numerical investigations.
+Using numerical acceleration methods, we obtain a new estimate of the Bracken--Melloy constant of $0.0384506$, slightly lower than the previously accepted value of $0.038452$.